shlok-mehndiratta/mail/README.md

-# 📬 Full-Stack Email Client – Django + JavaScript
+# 📬 Full-Stack Email Client Web App – Django + JavaScript

-This is a fully functional single-page email client built with **Django**, **JavaScript**, and **Bootstrap**, completed as part of **CS50’s Web Programming with Python and JavaScript** course.
-The project replicates core features of real-world email systems, with all interactions handled dynamically using frontend JavaScript — no page reloads.

-All specified features have been implementedimplementedimplemented, and additional **CSS enhancements** were made to improve aesthetics, responsiveness, and user experience.
+A full-featured, single-page email client that mimics core email functionalities—such as sending, reading, archiving, and replying to messages—built using Django for the backend and vanilla JavaScript for dynamic frontend interactions.
+Designed as part of an academic web development course, the project demonstrates API integration, frontend state management, and responsive UI design without using frontend frameworks.

 <!-- ---